-Exchange Network tools and products, which include Nodes, Node Clients, and the Virtual Exchange Service, are available at no cost to all EN Partners.
-Because these pre-developed solutions allow EN Partners to take advantage of others’ development work and lessons learned, so they are often more cost-effective than independently building new tools from scratch.
-Partners should be aware that even these solutions may require customization to work within their organization’s technology environment and infrastructure.
+All Exchange Network tools and products, which include Nodes, Node Clients, and the Virtual Exchange Service, are available at no cost to all EN Partners.
+Because these pre-developed solutions allow Partners to take advantage of others’ development work and lessons learned, they are often more cost-effective than independently building new tools.

 - OpenNode2 – Owned and maintained by ECOS.
 Built as a collaboration between State Partners and Windsor Solutions, Inc. Both .NET and Java versions are available.
 Supports Node 1.1 and Node 2.1 specifications.

 - EN-Node – Owned and maintained by ECOS.
 Built as a collaboration between State Partners and enfoTech & Consulting, Inc. Both .NET and Java versions are available.
 Supports Node 1.1 and Node 2.1 specifications.

 - CGI Node 2.0 – Owned and maintained by CGI.
 Open source solution supporting Node 1.1 and Node 2.1 specifications.

 - Next Generation Node (NGN) – A collaboration between EPA and Computer Sciences Corporation.
 Open source solution supporting Node 1.1 and Node 2.1 specifications.
 Contact nodehelpdesk [at] epacdx.net.